MushroomCloud/BlocksKit/README.md

 This fork removes all references to UIImagePickerController, so that the app won't get rejected by Apple when submitting with Xcode 8 because of a missing `NSPhotoLibraryUsageDescription` key in the info.plist.

+It also removes the additions to `UIWebView`, which has been deprecated.

 [BlocksKit](https://zwaldowski.github.io/BlocksKit)
 ===================================================